BestaChe/GamesparksMapEditor/README.md

 Gamesparks Map Editor v0.1
 ==========================

-####What is it?
+###What is it?
-It's an object placement editor for the GTA:III online modification, Liberty Unleashed.
+It's an object placement editor and a map loader for the GTA:III online modification, Liberty Unleashed.

-It also includes a working object and map saver/loader.
+###Features:

+ - Object editor
+ - Saving and loading maps